galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 <!-- A line beginning with the greater-than sign `>` holds the sequence name or identifier/ID; the other lines hold the sequence data for the sequence ID above. -->

+> <tip-title>FASTA format for multiple sequence alignments</tip-title>
+>
-*Note:* The Fasta format can also include symbols such as a question mark '?' for missing data, or hyphen '-' to indicate an insertion or deletion events, collectively *indels*.
+>The Fasta format can also include symbols such as a question mark '?' for missing data, or hyphen '-' to indicate an insertion or deletion events, collectively *indels*.
 It is common to represent a multiple sequence alignment in Fasta format with these symbols.
 It is also a common format for storing high-throughput read data, but *without quality scores* -- if you want to include read quality you would use FASTQ format.
+{: .tip}

 > <hands-on-title>View your data</hands-on-title>
 > Let's view the unaligned sequence in a more understandable form.